mbloch/mapshaper/REFERENCE.md

 `where=`           Boolean JS expression for targetting a subset of features.

+`clear` Remove all style properties from a layer.

 `class=`           One or more CSS classes, separated by spaces (e.g. `class="light semi-transparent"`)

 `css=`             Inline CSS to use as the `style=` attribute of each SVG symbol.